ChiliamLi/Magister/hw5/src/hw5/ReadMe.txt

 Run the files in the Main.java method.
 Uncomment EITHER the randomized graph section (tied to concept 1) OR the hardcoded graph section (concept 2).
-Feel free to edit the variables numStudents and numTutors to generate difference graphs.
+Feel free to edit the variables numStudents and numTutors to generate different graphs.
 If a red "X" appears next to the hw5 package, try rebuilding the path and readding all of the external JARS (right-click "build path" -> "configure build path").

 ---------------CLASS---------------------

-BFS.java: This is our main BFS class that is used in other methods like Bipartite Matching and Closure Properties.
+BFS.java: Runs breadth-first search, used in Bipartite Matching and Closure Properties classes

 ---------------METHODS---------------------

-public static boolean isReachable(StudentTutorGraph g, int s, int t)  is our method that returns a boolean value on weather two nodes of our graph are reachable from one another
+public static boolean isReachable(StudentTutorGraph g, int s, int t): Returns a boolean value on whether two nodes of our graph are reachable from one another

-getPath is our method that returns the path from these two nodes of the graph using BFS, if it’s reachable.
+getPath: Returns the path from these two nodes of the graph using BFS if possible

 ---------------CLASS---------------------

-BipartiteMatching.java: This class is involved with our Ford Fulkerson algorithms in finding the maximum flow to generate the optimal matchings
+BipartiteMatching.java: Uses the Ford Fulkerson algorithm to find max flow in generating optimal matchings

 ---------------METHODS---------------------

-doFF: This algorithm runs FF (Ford-Fulkerson) to generate maximum matchings.
-This method gets back our ending residual graph which is used in the getMatchings to generate all the matches
+doFF: Runs FF (Ford-Fulkerson) to generate maximum matchings and returns our final residual graph used in getMatchings to generate all matches

-getMatchings: This algorithm gets the pairings from the FF algorithm.
-It also uses the BFS class in order to run the FF algorithm.
+getMatchings: Gets the pairings from the FF algorithm and uses the BFS class in order to run the FF algorithm.
 The basic premise of the algorithm is to augment our ending residual graph with our original graph to get the matchings that we obtained.
-These matchings are also printed to our consol.
+The matchings are also printed to our console.

 ---------------CLASS---------------------

-ClosureProperties.java: This class contains all our methods revolving closure properties and other properties that we learned in class:
+ClosureProperties.java: Contains closure properties methods + other social network properties we learned in class

 ---------------METHODS---------------------

-ClusteringCoefficient: Given an input node will calculate the clustering coefficient
+ClusteringCoefficient: Calculates the clustering coefficient given input node

-Focal Closure: Checks for focal closure
+Focal Closure: Returns most probably focal closure

-Membership Closure: checks for membership closure
+Membership Closure: Returns most probable membership closure

-Triadic Closure: checks for triadic closure
+Triadic Closure: Checks for triadic closure (3-way clique)

 ---------------CLASS---------------------

-Course.java: This class just contains the enum of courses ( currently we have 5 courses that are able to be taught: “MATH, READING, WRITING, SCIENCE, HISTORY”
+Course.java: Contains the enum of courses: MATH, READING, WRITING, SCIENCE, HISTORY

 ---------------METHODS---------------------

 ---------------CLASS---------------------

-Main.java: This is the main class in which we run all our methods defined earlier.
-We run our graph functions, tutor/student generation, graph manipulation, and it’s where we cement our data matches from our algorithm.
-(We did this based on the nature of our class definition, so that the student/teacher generated wouldn’t switch on us.
+Main.java: Runs all methods defined earlier: graph functions, tutor/student generation, graph manipulation, data matching, etc.

 ---------------METHODS---------------------

 ---------------CLASS---------------------

-Student.java: Here is where we create our Json/ data for our students
+Student.java: Creates JSON/data for the students

 ---------------METHODS---------------------

 There are two public student constructors that create an instance of the student class

 getID: This gets the ID of the student

-getName: gets the name of the student
+getName: Gets the name of the student

-getGrade: gets the grade of the student
+getGrade: Gets the grade of the student

-getCourses: gets the courses the current student is taking
+getCourses: Gets the courses the current student is taking

-getFrequency: this gets the frequency of tutoring hours that the student wants in their requested classes
+getFrequency: Gets the frequency of tutoring hours that the student wants in their requested classes

-createCourses: creates our courses randomized based off of our Course.java
+createCourses: Creates our courses randomized based off of our Course.java

 initStudents: Initializes our student Json instance

 ---------------CLASS---------------------

-StudentTutorGraph.java: This class creates the StudentTutor graph that is inputed into our graph manipulation functions in BipartiteMatching.java and ClosureProperties.java.
+StudentTutorGraph.java: Creates the StudentTutor graph that is inputed into our graph manipulation functions in BipartiteMatching.java and ClosureProperties.java.

 ---------------METHODS---------------------

-hasEdge: returns true or false depending on if the two input vertices have edges
+hasEdge: Returns true or false depending on if the two input vertices have edges

 getStudentIndex: Get the index of the student defined in the graph